CFB5310W - Refrigerator-freezer BEKO - Free user manual and instructions

 4.1 - Grease filter

 This retains the solid grease particles and can be supplied in different types.
 It is fitted onto the reverse side of the metal grille panel.
-Maintenance of the grease filter varies according to the used type.
+Maintenance of the grease filter varies according to the type used. a- Whatever type of filter is used, the filter is easily removed from the grille by pushing the metal wire clips to one side and removing. b- Thin synthetic filter (1 mm thick).
+It should not be washed and should be replaced every two months.
+If the filter is provided with a saturation indicator, replace when:

-b.2-The red colour of the stripes, which is not visible through the metal grille when the filter is clean, becomes visible from the outside of the metal grille.
+b.1- The violet colour of the dots, which are visible through the metal grille, is spread over the whole surface of the filter. b.2- The red colour of the stripes, which is not visible through the metal grille when the filter is clean, becomes visible from the outside of the metal grille.

-c-Multi-layer metal filter.
+c- Multi-layer metal filter.
 It should be washed once a month in hot water using mild detergent or liquid soap.
-It can be washed in a dish-washer.
+It can be washed in a dishwasher.
 It should not be bent and should be left to drain dry.

 WARNING: An excess of grease in the filter not only would affect the performance of the hood, but it is also a possible fire risk.
-We strongly recommend therefore to clean and replace filters in accordance with the manufacturer instructions.
+We strongly recommend therefore to clean and replace filters in accordance with the manufacturer's instructions.

-4.2 - Cleaning Metal self- supporting Grease Filters
+4.2 - Cleaning Metal Self-supporting Grease Filters

 - The filters are washable and must be cleaned at least every 2 months of operation, or more frequently for particularly heavy usage.